cbmuser/tree_of_life/README.md

 # tree_of_life

 The "tree of life" in g-code for your CNC Milling Machine.
 I've used 5mm plywood and a 1.4mm mill.
 Z is -5.25, because a wood plate is not flat.
+The raw g-code was created using Inkscape: https://inkscape.org/de/ and you may test the code here: https://nraynaud.github.io/webgcode/

+X: 301.97 mm
+Y: 301.95 mm

 ![baumdeslebens](https://user-images.githubusercontent.com/34414160/121781372-a9df7080-cba4-11eb-90a4-6f601f1f3398.jpg)